linkedin/Liger-Kernel/README.md

 | 5 | [Efficient Cross Entropy](https://github.com/mgmalek/efficient_cross_entropy) | We use the idea of gradient-in-forward and chunking                 |
 | 6 | [Flash attn](https://github.com/Dao-AILab/flash-attention)    | We take lots of optimization idea from the work, like tiling and recomputation |
 | 7 | [AutoAWQ](https://github.com/casper-hansen/AutoAWQ)           | We reference the design of automodel                                |
-Let me know if you need any more details or further formatting!

 Many thanks to the contributors to these projects for their invaluable work that helped make Liger possible.